BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The keyword here is the **uniform interface** which is indispensable in the design of a system.
 Single and double dispatch are the two types while double dispatch is not supported by C++ and its successors.
-Function overloading has nothing to do with the polymorphism as a function is defined by its full signature including the name, arguments and return value while the arguments are not the same for an overload function.
+Function overloading has nothing to do with the polymorphism as a function is defined by its full signature including the name, arguments and return value while the signature is not the same for an overload function.

 The term **uniform interface** is crucial such that all design patterns rely on interfaces.
 For example, the strategy design pattern defines the signature of a behavior